sww1235/connection-diagram-manager/file-format.md

 		description: <str>			# optional description

-wire_cable:		# dictonary of all wires, cables and term_cables defined in project
+wire_cables:		# dictonary of all wires, cables and term_cables defined in project
 				# wires and cables can only have two ends, but each end can have
 				# a fan out or split with multiple connectors
 				#